 The mission of the Nonviolence Institute, founded in 2000, is to teach, by word and example, the principles and practices of nonviolence, and to foster a community that addresses potentially violent situations with nonviolent solutions.
-With an annual budget of $1.2 million, the Nonviolence Institute runs programs in street outreach, victim’s services, education, re-entry and nonviolence training.
-Its core participants are people deeply affected by violence who want to heal, give back to their community and live lives of dignity and meaning.
+The Nonviolence Institute runs programs in street outreach, victim’s services, education, re-entry, and nonviolence training.
+Its core participants are people deeply affected by violence who want to heal, give back to their community, and live lives of dignity and meaning.

 Honoring Ms. Viola Davis with the 2020 Nonviolence Institute Community Impact Award